Tech Bytes Podcast: Solve campus supply chain problems with multi-vendor networking

 Greg Ferro, Packet Pushers 02:14

 So you are kind of unique in the sense that you’re willing to work in the campus.
 So far, we’ve seen a lot of white box in the data center, but not so much in the campus environment.
-But you’re saying that you can run PicOS over a Dell or Delta or an Edgecore or white box, you choose mix and match as you see to your heart’s content.
+But you’re saying that you can run PicOS over a FS or Dell or Delta or an Edgecore or white box, you choose mix and match as you see to your heart’s content.
 And you can manage the campus as well as some datacenter functionality.

 Ben Moore, Pica8 02:33

 That’s correct.
 So we see a lot of customers coming to us from the perspective that they want to eliminate vendor lock-in lower their total cost of ownership, and then increase flexibility.
 And so they see commodity hardware as a way to do that.
-And so whether they’re buying boxes from Delta, or Dell or Edgecore, they want to be able to run a piece of software on that, that they’re not locked into a particular vendor.
+And so whether they’re buying boxes from FS, or Delta or Dell or Edgecore, they want to be able to run a piece of software on that, that they’re not locked into a particular vendor.

 And when they start looking at open, there’s often a confusion that comes between “open” and “open source.”
 And let’s be realistic.
 There’s a lot of software that’s built on top of open source today, but is vendor-supported.
 And so some of the challenges that I think are perceived within disaggregated, or the open networking space is that this is all open source and that we’re not going to have the support that we want.
 But the reality is, is that Pica8 has built a software on top of open source.
 And we’re a vendor here that is recognized by Fortune 500s in supporting these types of implementations, both in enterprise campus, branch, and data center.